Adai

 Gingelly Oil

-In a medium bowl, mix Idly Rice, Thuvar Dhal, Channa Dhal, Urad Dhal, and Moong Dhal.
-Wash the Rice and Dhal thoroughly until the water runs clear, then soak them with the Red Chillies for at least 4 hours.
+In a medium bowl, combine Idly Rice, Thuvar Dhal, Channa Dhal, Urad Dhal, and Moong Dhal.
+Rinse the Rice and Dhal thoroughly until the water is clear, then soak them with the Red Chillies for at least 4 hours.

-Pour the batter into a bowl and add the chopped Onion, grated Coconut, Curry Leaves, Drumstick leaves, Asafetida, and Salt to taste.
-Mix thoroughly.
+Transfer the batter to a bowl and add the chopped Onion, grated Coconut, Curry Leaves, Drumstick leaves, Asafetida, and Salt to taste.
+Mix well.

 Heat a Dosa Tawa over medium heat and grease it with Oil.
 Pour a large ladle of batter onto the tawa and spread it evenly.
 Drizzle Gingelly Oil around the edges of the Adai.
 Flip it and cook the other side as well.